 During the early 1990’s, the department began a transition to the philosophy of community-oriented policing by assigning two police officers to work closely with residents and businesses to identify underlying community problems.
 The response to the concept of community oriented policing by the City of Cape Girardeau was both enthusiastic and promising.
 Within the next ten years, both officers became well known for their work with Cape Girardeau schools, neighborhoods and families.

 Officers and employees of the Cape Girardeau Police Department find themselves looking back at the proud historical accomplishments of those served, with hopeful visions of a better Cape Girardeau through “Service, Pride and Integrity,” the values of the Cape Girardeau Police Department.

-The Cape Girardeau Police Department is presently organized into two bureaus encompassing Field Operations, led by Assistant Chief Roger W. Fields and Support Services, led by Captain Jack Wimp.
+The Cape Girardeau Police Department is presently organized into two bureaus encompassing Field Operations and Support Services.
 In addition to the Chief of Police and two Assistant Chiefs, there are 5 Lieutenants, 8 Sergeants, 10 Corporals and 47 Patrolman.
-There are 26 full-time civilian employees that work with our sworn personnel and support the many necessary functions of our department.
+There are 27 full-time civilian employees that work with our sworn personnel and support the many necessary functions of our department.
 Additionally, the Cape Girardeau Police Department is fortunate to have a Reserve police volunteer program.
 The program is under the supervision of the Field Operations Commander.